Ex-JPMorgan trader in 'Whale' scandal open to facing U.S. charges

 | NEW YORK

-NEW YORK A lawyer for a former JPMorgan Chase & Co trader accused of helping to hide trading losses tied to a $6.2 billion financial scandal said on Wednesday his client was open to leaving France to voluntarily face U.S. criminal charges.
+NEW YORK A lawyer for a former JPMorgan Chase & Co trader accused of helping to hide trading losses tied to a $6.2 billion (3.7 billion pounds) financial scandal said on Wednesday his client was open to leaving France to voluntarily face U.S. criminal charges.

 Julien Grout, the former trader, is accused of participating in a conspiracy to hide losses within JPMorgan's Chief Investment Office in London by marking positions in a credit derivatives portfolio at inflated prices.